pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 Traceroute constructs a packet with a short TTL value, starting with one.
 The packet goes one hop, then expires.
-That node sends a negative acknowledgement (NACK) packet back saying that your packet didn’t make it.
+That node sends a negative acknowledgement (NACK) packet back saying that your packet didn't make it.
 You can identify the computer that made the NACK and assume it is one hop out.
 Then you repeat the process with a TTL of two.

-The process isn’t perfect.
+The process isn't perfect.
 Some nodes will destroy a packet when the TTL times out, but not send a NACK back.
 These nodes will show up as an \* on the traceroute.
-You know the nodes are there because the packet went away, but you don’t know what node did it.
+You know the nodes are there because the packet went away, but you don't know what node did it.

 **NOTE** At the school where I work, we have a router that will take TCP packets and rewrite the TTL so it looks like all packets magically reach their destination at four hops.
-Oddly enough, it doesn’t rewrite the TTL of ICMP packets.
+Oddly enough, it doesn't rewrite the TTL of ICMP packets.
 With this in mind, it can be a good idea to try a traceroute with both TCP and ICMP packets.